brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

     leaf-3 to all leaf nodes.
     This route is called a negative disaggregation route.
     Such a negative route has a very special meaning: it means "Please do _not_ send traffic for this prefix to me.
-If you have another route to this same prefix that avoids me, even if
+If you have another route to this same prefix that avoids me, use it, even if that other route is less specific, e.g. the default route."

  5. When the leaf nodes receive such a negative disaggregation route, this install it as a special route in the routing information base (RIB) with negative next-hops.